-Preparing a pot of Easy-Boiled Shrimp is a cinch with just a few ingredients from your pantry.
+Preparing a pot of Easy-Boiled Shrimp is a cinch with just a few pantry ingredients.
 There is no need for a bottled liquid crab boil or a boxed seasoning bag.
 You only need seasonings, lemons, raw shrimp, and a large pot of boiling water.
 Then, you'll be eating tender shrimp in minutes!

 I'm an Amazon Associate.
 Please note that there are Affiliate Links in the content of the Louisiana Woman Blog, and I will earn a commission if you purchase through those links.
 Thank you!

 We recently had friends over for a weekend where we "passed a good time".
-We ate way too much, and by Sunday afternoon rolled around, we began to think about what to eat for supper.
-Nothing sounded satisfying, yet we knew we'd be hungry again before the sunset.
+We ate way too much, and by Sunday afternoon, we began to think about what to eat for supper.
+Nothing sounded satisfying, yet we knew we'd be hungry again before sunset.

 It was a brief "Poo-Yie" moment.
 (That's Cajun for something like "Oh, my!")

-We did, and some of us ate the shrimp in a Shrimp Salad, and others had them alongside leftovers out of the refrigerator.
+We did, and some of us ate the shrimp in a Shrimp Salad, while others had them alongside leftovers from the refrigerator.
 It was an easy meal, tasty, light, and satisfying.

 One of my favorite ways to eat boiled shrimp is to toss them in this delicious homemade Remoulade Sauce.
 It's a classic Louisiana dressing that's easy to prepare and a delightful condiment for Cajun shrimp flavor.

-A good side dish that goes well with any seafood dish like boiled shrimp is Best-Ever Hush Puppies.
+A good side dish that pairs well with most seafood recipes, like boiled shrimp, is Best-Ever Hush Puppies.
 They are easy to make, crispy on the outside, and light and tender on the inside.

 Ingredients For Easy Boiled Shrimp